developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 ##Overview
 Enterprise Browser supports PocketBrowser 2.x applications, which in many cases will run in EB with just a few small changes.
 This guide explains the changes that will always be required for migrating PowcketBrowser 2.x apps to EB, and a few that might be.

-####Installation
+####Prerequisites
-These instructions require a development host (desktop or laptop) connected to a Zebra device, both containing the Enterprise Browser software.
+These instructions require a development host (desktop or laptop) connected to a Zebra device, both containing the Enterprise Browser software, as well as a familiarity with the process of editing a device configuration file.
 For help installing Enterprise Browser, see the [Enterprise Browser Setup Guide](/enterprise-browser/1-4/guide/setup). **For Windows CE devices, Zebra recommends selecting a persistent installation for Webkit** in the [device deployment step](/enterprise-browser/1-4/guide/setup#deploymenttodevices), which allows Enterprise Browser settings to persist following the cold boot that is necessary to complete the installation.

 -----